dkurt/qupath-extension-openvino/README.md

 ### OpenVINO IR format

 OpenVINO uses own format for the deep learning networks representation (IR).
 It is a pair of `.xml` and `.bin` files which generated from original model.
+Download ready to use models from [models](./models) directory.
+There are FP32 and INT8 (quantized) version of the models.
+INT8 is faster for most of CPUs.

+Alternatively, you can convert model locally.
 For model conversion you can install `openvino-dev` Python package and use Model Optimizer by `python3 -m mo` command which is equivalent to `python3 /opt/intel/openvino_2021/deployment_tools/model_optimizer/mo.py` if you installed OpenVINO Distribution.

 Example conversion for [StarDist](https://github.com/qupath/qupath-extension-stardist) model (we recommend to use Python virtual environment to install required packages):